Poushec/Poushec.UpdateCatalogParser/README.md

 # UpdateCatalogLib

-This library was made to help me or anyone else to collect data from https://www.catalog.update.microsoft.com/ in comfortable way.
+This library was made to help me or anyone else to collect data from https://www.catalog.update.microsoft.com/ in a comfortable way.

 ## Credits